aacl2023-srw/aacl2023-srw.github.io/cfp.md

 - Each participant is also assigned a mentor - an experienced researcher - who can provide valuable advice on the submission during the pre-submission period and mentoring during the conference.

 ## Important Dates
-- Submission for mentoring deadline: January 11, 2019.
+- Pre-submission mentoring deadline: August 28, 2020
+- Pre-submission feedback: September 18, 2020
-- Papers submission deadline: February 15, 2019.
+- Paper submission deadline: September 25, 2020
-- Acceptance notification deadline: March 15, 2019.
+- Acceptance notifications: October 23, 2020
-- Camera-ready papers due: April 3, 2019.
+- Camera-ready deadline: November 6, 2020
+- Conference dates: December 4 - 7, 2020

 __All deadlines are calculated at 11:59 pm (UTC-12 hours)__